 The Coalition of the Radical Left used to be a small Greek coalition to the left of social democracy.
 It was founded in 2004 but was only able to grow after the massive betrayal of PASOK.
 The coalition became more popular then the social democrats as many Greek workers started to look towards SYRIZA as a force against austerity.
 The former coalition became a political party in 2012 and won the elections of January 2015.
 SYRIZA desperately tried to make compromises with the Euro-Group, after this failed they surrendered to European imperialism.
 The former ”radical-leftists” betrayed not only their socialist ideology but the trust of millions.
 Under EU orders these pseudo-socialists now enforce austerity and privatizations of seaports and airports!

 The Italian Socialist Party is a new social democratic party in Italy.
 Founded in 2007 after the first PSI went bankrupt in 1994.
-The current PSI is part of the bigger Democratic Party a pro-capitalist party.
-In Italy the socialist party always stood in the shadows of the Italian Communist Party.
+The current PSI is part of the bigger Democratic Party, a pro-capitalist party.
+In Italy, the socialist party always stood in the shadows of the Italian Communist Party.
 Until 1991 the communists always outfoxed the socialists.
-When the Italian Communist Party was dissolved the old PSI could have taken its place.
-But political corruption is high in Italy and the PSI was involved in scandals that killed the party in 1994.
-In 2007 a new Italian Socialist Party was founded although this party is a shadow much like the original PSI.
-As part of the Democratic Party the PSI supports the Italian ruling class and capitalism!
+When the Italian Communist Party was dissolved, the social democrats could have become the biggest left-wing party.
+But political corruption is high in Italy and the PSI was involved in scandals that killed the party.
+12 years after the collapse of the original party, a new PSI was created by different moderate social democratic groups.
+This Italian Socialist Party is however not a revolutionary party nor a true socialist force for change!

 The Australian Labor Party (ALP) is a pro-capitalist social democratic party.
 Founded in 1901 the ALP used to be democratic socialist until it capitulated before capitalism.
 Labor used to believe in the democratic socialisation of industry, production, distribution and exchange.
 But today they support the private sector and even have carried out privatisations and deregulation.
 The Australian Labor Party does not call itself socialist, which is indeed what they are not.
 Australian social democrats are pro-capitalist, anti-worker and have been supporters of American imperialist agression.
 Because Australia (like most nations) lacks a genuine socialist party for workers and poor people, the ALP is able to portray itself as the only left-wing force in the nation.
 Although they have never carried out socialist politics!